Orange County Expungement Lawyer

 If you are unsure whether a prior conviction was realigned under Proposition 47, you should meet with an Orange County expungement lawyer and discuss your case.
 If your prior conviction was reassigned to a lighter offense designation, you could begin the expungement process immediately and have the record of the offense formally removed.

-How the Expungement Process Works
+How the Expungement Process Works in California

 When an individual believes that a prior criminal record is eligible for expungement, they should work with an experienced Orange County expungement attorney to complete the process.
 It begins with extensive paperwork, and the individual seeking expungement should prepare for a lengthy process of submitting their petition for consideration.
-The petition must include the identifying information of the case in question, indicate the offense or offenses for which the petitioner is seeking expungement, and any supporting documentation submitted with the petition.

 Once an expungement petition is submitted to the court, the court will then have discretionary power as to whether the offense in question qualifies for expungement.
 For example, if the defendant was convicted of the offense after entering a plea of not guilty, the court might decide to set aside the guilty verdict.
-Alternatively, if the defendant entered a guilty plea or a plea of no contest to the offense in question, the court may permit them to submit a new not guilty plea.

 The judge overseeing the expungement process will evaluate multiple factors to determine whether the offense in question should be expunged.
 Some of the factors that weigh into this decision include: